 Anglers can catch cutthroat trout in many of Yellowstone's lakes and streams, but keep in mind fishing is only allowed in certain areas and with permits.
 For example, Fishing Bridge was a popular fishing spot until 1973 as it spans a cutthroat trout spawning area.
 Fishing from the bridge is now prohibited, although it is a popular spot to observe the fish below.
 Most importantly, know the rules and regulations before fishing in Yellowstone National Park.
 Guides are available to answer all your questions and make sure you're properly prepared for fishing in Jackson Hole and Yellowstone National Park.

-Eruptions of Old Faithful can shoot 3,700 to 8,400 gallons (14,000 - 32,000 litres) of boiling water to a height of 106 - 185 feet (30 - 56 m) in a blast that can last from one and a half to five minutes.
+Old Faithful was the first geyser in the park to receive a name, from the Washburn-Langford-Doane Expedition in 1870.
+Since then it has become one of the most iconic landmarks in National Park history.
+Described by the team at first sight as "the perfect geyser," Old Faithful became somewhat of a washing machine for early expeditions and traders who would put their clothes in and let the force and heat of the water spouting rid their garments of dirt.
+Eruptions of Old Faithful can spout 3,700 to 8,400 gallons of extremely hot water to heights of 185 feet.
+Blasts from the geyser can last between one and a half to five minutes.
 Despite National Park lore that the geyser shoots steaming water every hour, eruptions usually occur about 90 minutes apart, but intervals can vary from 45 to 125 minutes.
-Old Faithful is also not the tallest or largest geyser in the park, despite what it’s reputation might lead people to believe.
-That title goes to Steamboat Geyser, which is known to blast water over 300 feet high.
+Old Faithful is also not the tallest or largest geyser in the park, despite what its reputation might lead people to believe.
+That title goes to Steamboat Geyser, which is known to blast water over 300 feet high!

 Established on March 1, 1872, Yellowstone National Park is the first and oldest national park in the world.
-It is known for its famous geysers (like Old Faithful) and abundant wildlife, and is one of the largest intact temperate zone ecosystems remaining on the planet.
+It is known for its famous geysers (like Old Faithful) and abundant wildlife and is one of the largest intact temperate zone ecosystems remaining on the planet.